 Pad Krapow Kung: Thai Stir-Fried Shrimp With Basil

-If I has to pick only one, desert island Thai meal—this easy dish would probably win the honors, and it's one I eat with surprisingly regularity (always topped with a fried egg aside a bed of Jasmine rice) as a perfect midday meal.
+If I had to pick only one desert island Thai meal—this easy dish would probably win the honors, and it's one I eat with surprisingly regularity (always topped with a fried egg aside a bed of Jasmine rice) as a perfect midday meal.

 Like most Thai dishes, this is quick and easy to make, and you can have this on the table about 10 minutes after getting started.
 This dish is often made with sweet basil in the west, although Krapow basil is the correct choice and is well worth searching out for an authentic taste.